Modular Reuse

 Comment when clarifying complex logic, warning about side effects, or documenting public APIs.
 Otherwise, let the code speak.

-Let’s be honest: few things derail a code review faster than the classic tabs vs. spaces debate (a rivalry fiercer than Marvel vs. DC).
+Let’s be honest: few things derail a code review faster than the classic tabs vs. Spaces debate, a rivalry fiercer than Marvel vs. DC.
 That’s where automated formatters like Prettier and Black come in.
-A code formatter automatically structures your code to match a predefined style guide.
+They handle the heavy lifting.
+A code formatter structures your code to match a predefined style guide.
 No opinions.
 No arguments.
-Just clean, consistent output.
+Clean, consistent output.
+Done.

 Pro tip: integrate these tools as IDE extensions or pre-commit hooks so issues are fixed automatically.